Predictions of the collapse of the Soviet Union

-There were people and organizations who predicted that the Soviet Union (USSR) would dissolve before it happened in 1991.
+During the 20th century, several individuals and organizations made predictions that the Soviet Union would cease to exist as a sovereign state at some point in the near future.
+Although the dissolution of the Soviet Union took place between 1988 and 1991, and the USSR ceased to exist due to the departure of all 15 Union Republics as independent sovereign states, there is debate on whether any particular prediction was correct—as they give different reasons, series of events, and predicted timelines for the dissolution.

-Arguably the first prediction can be credited to Ludwig von Mises which he made already during the Russian Civil War in 1920 in his Economic Calculation in the Socialist Commonwealth arguing that the socialist system itself would inherently eventually lead to collapse.
-Authors often credited with having predicted the dissolution of the Soviet Union include Leon Trotsky in his work The Revolution Betrayed: What Is the Soviet Union and Where Is It Going?
-(1936), Andrei Amalrik in Will the Soviet Union Survive Until 1984?
-(1970), French academic Emmanuel Todd in La chute finale: Essais sur la décomposition de la sphère soviétique (The Final Fall: An essay on the decomposition of the Soviet sphere) (1976), economist Ravi Batra in his 1978 book The Downfall of Capitalism and Communism and French historian Hélène Carrère d'Encausse.
-Additionally, Walter Laqueur notes that "Various articles that appeared in professional journals such as Problems of Communism and Survey dealt with the decay and the possible downfall of the Soviet regime."
-Some Americans, particularly conservatives, view Ronald Reagan's Strategic Defense Initiative as not only predicting but causing the dissolution of the Soviet state.
+Authors often considered to have predicted an end of the Soviet Union include Soviet revolutionary Leon Trotsky in The Revolution Betrayed: What Is the Soviet Union and Where Is It Going?
+(1936), Soviet dissident Andrei Amalrik in Will the Soviet Union Survive Until 1984?
+(1970), French academic Emmanuel Todd in La chute finale: Essais sur la décomposition de la sphère soviétique (1976), Indian-American economist Ravi Batra in The Downfall of Capitalism and Communism (1978), and French historian Hélène Carrère d'Encausse.
+Additionally, American historian Walter Laqueur notes that "Various articles that appeared in professional journals such as Problems of Communism and Survey dealt with the decay and the possible downfall of the Soviet regime."
+Some Americans, particularly conservatives, view the Strategic Defense Initiative of the Reagan administration as not only predicting, but causing the dissolution of the Soviet state.

-Whether any particular prediction was correct is still a matter of debate, since they give different reasons and different time frames for the Soviet collapse.